 Right to Know

-Please note that even if your request is validated, we will not at any time disclose sensitive information such as a consumer’s Social Security Number, driver’s license number or other government-issued identification number, financial account number, health insurance or medical identification number, account password, or answers to security questions.
+Please note that even if your request is validated, we will not at any time disclose sensitive information such as a Social Security Number, driver’s license number or other government-issued identification number, financial account number, health insurance or medical identification number, account password, or answers to security questions.

-Right to Opt-Out of Sale
+Right to Opt-Out of Sale or Sharing

-Right to Delete
+Right to Request Deletion

-How to Exercise Your CCPA Rights
+How to Exercise Your Rights

 To submit a request to exercise any of your rights provided in this notice, please use our online form, or submit your request by phone by calling us at 1-844-300-7699.

 We must be able to verify your identity and relationship to John Hancock before we take action on your request.
 Please provide sufficient information to assist us, including a transaction date, account or policy number, and state of residence.
 Let us know if there is anything specific that you are requesting.
 We may request additional information from you to help us verify your identity and process the request.
 You do not need to create an account in order to submit a privacy rights request.

 We collect this information for purposes of: